bchafi/Cub3D_BCHAFI/README.md

 > check lenght must == 3 args.
 > take every part of argb:
   - trimed it by removing ` \n\t`

+- The map must be closed/surrounded by walls -> return an error.